treylorswift/FlybirdDesktopApp/README.md

 # Flybird Desktop App

-Flybird Desktop App automates sending of direct messages to your Twitter followers, with a focus on soliciting mailing list / newsletter signups.
+Flybird Desktop App automates sending of direct messages to your Twitter followers, with a focus on soliciting newsletter subscriptions.
 Send up to 1000 messages per day.

 ### Features